Modeling Random Directions in 2D Simplex Data: Modeling Random Directions

-\textit{SvM-c} (and \textit{SvM}) included spatial information through the components.
+\textit{SvM-c} included spatial information through the components.
 An alternative approach to meld spatial information into our models is through the mixing probability.
 In this approach, we assume that observations nearby are likely to belong to the same von Mises distribution instead of being distributed according to a von Mises distribution with similar means.
 This alternative model is still interpretable because the results describe the preferred von Mises distributions of certain regions.

-More explicitly, we call this model the \textit{Spatially Varying Mixing Probability for von Mises Distributions} model.
+More explicitly, we call this model the \textit{Spatially varying mixing probability for von Mises distributions} model.
 Keeping with our previous convention, we will shorten it to \textit{SvM-p}.
 For this model, $y_\ell$ is assumed to be distributed to according to one of $K$ von Mises distribution with mean parameter, $m_k \in [0, 2\pi)$, and concentration parameter, $\rho_k \in \mathbbm{R}^+$.
 Both parameters are assumed to be the same for a particular von Mises distribution regardless of the observations' location.
 The mean parameters across all von Mises distributions are consequently given a prior of $\textrm{Unif}(0, 2\pi)$ whereas the concentration parameters are given a prior of $\Gamma(1, 1)$.
-If there is more prior knowledge about either parameter, as seen in the \textit{iV} or \textit{iVM} models, a von Mises distribution and a stronger Gamma distribution could instead be used for the mean parameter and concentration parameter respectively.
-Meanwhile, because the mixing probability sums up to 1, we only need to use the generalized inverse logit function, $\Psi^{-1}()$, to element-wise transform draws from $K - 1$ Gaussian processes with mean $\v{\mu_k}$ and covariance matrix $\Sigma_k$ to the mixing probability.
-We define the generalized inverse logit function, $\Psi^{-1}(z_1, z_2, \ldots, z_{k - 1})$, as a mapping from $\mathbbm{R}^{K - 1}$ to $\Delta^{K}$ in the following manner:
+If there is more prior knowledge about either parameter or if we want to force identifiability among the parameters, a von Mises distribution and a stronger Gamma distribution could instead be used for the mean parameter and concentration parameter respectively.
+Meanwhile, because the mixing probabilities sum up to 1, we only need to use the generalized inverse logit function, $\Psi^{-1}()$, to element-wise transform draws from $K - 1$ Gaussian processes with mean $\v{\mu_k}$ and covariance matrix $\Sigma_k$ to the mixing probabilities.
+We define the generalized inverse logit function, $\Psi^{-1}(z_{1, \ell}, z_{2, \ell}, \ldots, z_{k - 1, \ell})$, as a mapping from $\mathbbm{R}^{K - 1}$ to $\Delta^{K}$ in the following manner:

 We will still use $k$ as our index for the Gaussian process draws to make clear which draw links to which von Mises distribution.
 In short, \textit{SvM-p} can be described as following.